avertocle/courses/README.md

-### The NodeJS Master Class
+### The course follow repo

-Repo to follow along the course
+A repo to follow along the various coding courses